Main Pages

 Our father, John J. Svee was born in this house, Oct.
 9, 1854.
 He came to America at the age of 21 yrs. in the year 1875.
 Married Beret Rokke in 1885.
 His parents were Johannes Svee and Elizabeth Arnestad.
 This picture was taken by Odd Rovick when he and his wife visited Norway.
 No Svee there now".

-Is this the same building as the yellow one above this photo before it was renovated, only to be torn down when the E-6 was built, or is it a completely different building?
-I must do some research on this.
 The references to the names of John's parents indicates that the writer had incomplete knowledge about his/her parents.
 I need to verify who wrote on the back of the photo.
-I also need the original photo for better scan.

 Foundation of old Sveberg house